CultureCoding/CultureCoding/README.md

 fastest and most flexible way to use git.
 3. [Ruby v.
 2.0 or newer](http://ruby-lang.com).
 Notices that the default installation of Ruby is conservatively v.
 1.9.x.
 GitHub pages recommends to use Ruby 2.0+.
 Depending on the way you may need to installa Ruby development tools; e.g. I installed Ruby to Linux Mint by using apt-get, and I needed to install dev tools in addition.
 If you use an installation wizard, you probaly can choose to install dev tools.

-If you want to modify styles or write JavaScript logic you need also:

-4. [NodeJS](https://nodejs.org/).
-Currently, it is used for Css and JavaScript minification and css compilation (LESS).
-Compliled files are stored to Git, and thus, if you only produce content and need not tweak styles or JavaScript you don't need Node.js.

 After this you need to install following Gems (Gem is a Ruby utility library or extensions):

 - [Jekyll](http://jekyllrb.com/)